 Increasingly, our interior living and working spaces are being developed for a more sophisticated society.
-The Interior Design program at CPCC prepares students to design the interior spaces of today and tomorrow using the best of today's technology.
-Interior Designers are trained to create highly functional, comfortable, safe and aesthetically-pleasing environments inside commercial and residential buildings.
+Interior designers are trained to create highly functional, comfortable, safe, and aesthetically-pleasing environments inside commercial and residential buildings.
+The Interior Design program at Central Piedmont will prepare you to design the interior spaces of today and tomorrow using the best of today's technology.